BYU professor named defendant in defamation lawsuit, says suit has implications for future of Utah Lake - The Daily Universe

 Though Abbott is worried about his own situation, he is more fearful for what the lawsuit could mean for the future of the community.

-“My fear is if this kind of frivolous lawsuit becomes a frequent occurrence, if it becomes normalized in our community, then the only people who are going to be able to participate in the public debate are those who can afford to have permanent legal representation,” he said.
+Abbott fears this type of lawsuit could become a frequent occurrence.
+“If it becomes normalized in our community, then the only people who are going to be able to participate in the public debate are those who can afford to have permanent legal representation,” he said.
 “That is not a kind of world that I want to live in.”

 Follett hopes the lawsuit will have the opposite effect and instead will increase public participation surrounding the issues that matter most to the community.

-Note: Editor’s note: This story has been updated with some clarifications and corrections.